ApiLogicServer/Docs/docs/Sample-Basic-Demo.md

 While API/UI automation is a great start, it's critical to enforce logic and security.
 Here's how.

-The follwing `apply_customizations` process simulates adding security to your project, and using your IDE to declare logic and security in `logic/declare_logic.sh` and `security/declare_security.py`.
-You can diff these files to their created versions, and/or examine the declared logic.
+The following `apply_customizations` process simulates adding security to your project, and using your IDE to declare logic and security in `logic/declare_logic.sh` and `security/declare_security.py`.
+Declared security and logic are shown in the screenshots below.

-In a terminal window for your project:
+To apply customizations, in a terminal window for your project:

 **1. Stop the Server** (Red Stop button, or Shift-F5 -- see Appendix)